Brian-Baros/SarahMemory/README.md

 ### **Why This Update Matters**

 This update moves SarahMemory AiOS closer to a smooth-running governed cognitive operating system instead of a collection of active scripts.
-The focus is now runtime discipline: fewer uncontrolled loops, less disk abuse, stronger body awareness, clearer agent workflow state, safer interoperability, and stronger local-first operation.
+The focus is now runtime discipline: fewer uncontrolledled loops, less disk abuse, stronger body awareness, clearer agent workflow state, safer interoperability, and stronger local-first operation.

 SarahMemory is being shaped into a portable governed organism that can run on ordinary PCs today, scale into robotic and industrial bodies later, and remain survivable without Big-Tech cloud dependency.
 ---
 ---

+# **📅 June 06, 2026 — AiOS Shell UI / UX Workstation Refinement Update**

+SarahMemory AiOS received a major front-end operating-shell refinement pass focused on making the system feel and behave less like a web dashboard and more like a real AI operating workstation.
+The goal of this update was to tighten the UI/backend contracts, remove confusing panel clutter, improve cross-platform usability, and expose the governed cognitive runtime in a cleaner, more professional shell.

+## **1. AiOS Shell Direction Strengthened**

+The custom V8 UI is now being refined as a full SarahMemory AiOS Shell rather than a collection of disconnected screens.
+The shell direction now emphasizes:

+- workstation-grade floating panels
+- OS-style window behavior
+- compact task-oriented screens
+- local-first and offline-aware operation
+- clear separation between user, operator, and engineer workflows
+- professional panel density instead of crowded feature stacks
+- runtime visibility for governance, activity, permissions, and system state

+This supports the larger SarahMemory mission: one governed cognitive system that can operate across PCs, servers, cloud/local deployments, mobile surfaces, robotics, vehicles, and future machine bodies.

+## **2. UI / Backend Contract Completion Passes**

+Several UI/backend contract issues were corrected so visible controls better match real backend routes and capabilities.

+Completed improvements include:

+- Terminal window registration and route cleanup
+- SarahNet local-first status routing
+- Addons registry surface for review-only capability discovery
+- Creative/media route cleanup
+- Communications route alignment to `/api/comm/*`
+- DL Engine route rationalization
+- route discovery support through `/api/ui/contracts`
+- runtime anti-thrash status exposure through `/api/runtime/thrash/status`

+This reduces fake UI behavior and helps ensure buttons, counters, and panels reflect actual system capability.

+## **3. Studios Screen Refined Into a Creative Suite**

+The Studios screen was reorganized around creative production only.
+Communications were removed from Studios and kept under SarahNet, where they belong.

+Studios now represents:

+- Art / image generation
+- Music generation
+- Sound / voice tools
+- Video creation
+- Canvas / composition workflow

+The purpose of Studios is to create media and route generated image, audio, and video content into the chat, media player, and Canvas Studio workflows.

+## **4. SarahNet Clarified as Network + Communications**

+SarahNet continues to act as the communication and network surface for SarahMemory.
+It is now aligned around:

+- network presence
+- node visibility
+- contacts
+- messages
+- calls
+- file transfer
+- local broker state
+- one-way broker security posture

+SarahNet remains local-first.
+Cloud pathways are not treated as authority and are not required for the local SarahMemory runtime.

+## **5. DL Engine Reworked Into a Compact Engineer Console**

+The DL Engine screen was too large and crowded for practical use.
+It has been reorganized into a more compact engineer-console layout while preserving functionality.

+The DL Engine now presents work areas such as:

+- Overview
+- REM / Dream state
+- Weights
+- Trace / Audit
+- Subjects
+- Jobs
+- Runtime controls

+The intent is to keep all advanced learning and runtime data accessible without forcing everything into one oversized scrolling panel.

+## **6. Settings Screen Refined for Enterprise Usability**

+The Settings screen was reorganized into a cleaner professional configuration console.
+Existing functionality was preserved, but controls were grouped into clearer sections.

+Settings now better separates:

+- General behavior
+- Appearance
+- Voice
+- Models
+- Devices / VR
+- Developer tools
+- Advanced options

+This makes the panel easier to use for normal users while still retaining engineer-level configuration depth.

+## **7. Wallpaper / Appearance Workflow Added**

+The shell now supports a more OS-like desktop appearance workflow.

+Wallpaper improvements include:

+- Browse button for selecting local image files
+- support for `.png`, `.bmp`, `.jpg`, `.jpeg`, `.webp`, and `.gif`
+- preview before committing
+- Apply / Cancel behavior
+- wallpaper mode controls such as cover, contain, stretch, tile, and center
+- panel transparency controls for solid, glass, and translucent surfaces
+- shell density controls for compact, comfortable, and operator layouts

+This avoids hardcoded wallpaper paths and makes the SarahMemory Shell behave more like a real desktop operating environment.

+## **8. Runtime / Anti-Thrash Awareness Added**

+Runtime stability work continued alongside the UI passes.
+The shell now has hooks to expose anti-thrash state and route contract status, supporting the broader goal of making SarahMemory run smoothly on local hardware without unnecessary drive abuse.

+Current runtime direction:

+- RAM-first working state
+- bounded logging
+- local-first API routing
+- reduced unnecessary health-write behavior
+- route discovery instead of blind UI calls
+- offline-safe fallback behavior

+## **Why This Update Matters**

+This update moves SarahMemory closer to being a true AI operating shell.
+The interface is being shaped around the same doctrine as the backend: governed cognition, modular capability routing, local-first operation, body awareness, and user authority.

+The UI is no longer being treated as a visual wrapper.
+It is becoming the control surface for a governed cognitive AiOS designed to operate across many machine bodies.

+SarahMemory AiOS is being refined into a professional workstation shell for the AI/agentic/robotics era — not a chatbot window, not a toy dashboard, and not a cloud-dependent assistant.

+---

 # **📜 License**

 © 2025–2026 Brian Lee Baros.
-Use is permitted for personal, educational, and internal non‑commercial purposes. - This repository is not to be used to train Ai systems, models, frameworks, datacenters, etc., without a monetary paid licensed and contract agreement from the author Brian Lee Baros
+Use is permitted for personal, educational, and internal non‑commercial purposes. - This repository is not to be used to train AI systems, models, frameworks, datacenters, etc., without a paid license and contract agreement from the author, Brian Lee Baros

 ---
 # **📬 Contact**